Benjamin Moore & Sherwin Williams: Top 5 Off-White Paint Colours

 - It has an LRV of almost 75, so it’s in the off-white range, but really has a bit more body than most

-- In some lights, Classic Gray can look SLIGHTLY beige or greige, but really, it’s a warm gray
+- In some lights, Classic Gray can look quite greige, but really, it’s a warm gray

 Similar to Classic Gray

-If Classic Gray doesn’t quite hit the spot, check out Benjamin Moore Gray Mist.
-It’s an off-white (heavy off-white) that is a greige, but rather than having the subtle purple of Classic Gray, it has a wink more warmth and can almost grab a touch of cream/yellow.
+If Classic Gray doesn’t hit the spot, check out Benjamin Moore Gray Mist.
+It’s an off-white (heavy off-white) that’s a greige, but rather than having the subtle purple of Classic Gray, it has a wink more warmth with a touch of cream/yellow.